Infrared signature of active massive black holes in nearby dwarf galaxies: Verification using existing catalogues and optical line emission diagnostic

-\section{Optical Line Emission Diagnostic}
+\subsection{Optical line emission diagnostic}

-We explored the distribution of our sample of 3339 galaxies with WISE matches and SNR$ > 3$ in $W1$, $W2$ and $W3$ in the diagnostic diagrams of narrow-line ratios, which are a powerful tool to separate Seyfert galaxies, low-ionization nuclear emission-line region sources, and HII galaxies \citep{baldwin81,veilleux87,ho97,kewley01,kewley06,kauffmann03}.
-Diagnostic line-intensity ratios, such as [OIII]/H$\beta$ and [NII]/H$\alpha$, corrected for reddening, are effective at separating populations with different ionization sources.
-The ionizing radiation field found in active galaxies is harder than in star-forming galaxies, and this gives higher values of [NII]/H$\alpha$ and [OIII]/H$\beta$.
+We explored the distribution of our sample of 3326 galaxies with WISE matches and S/N $ > 3$ in $W1$, $W2$ and $W3$ in the diagnostic diagrams of narrow-line ratios, which are powerful tools for distinguishing Seyfert galaxies, low-ionisation nuclear emission-line region sources, and HII galaxies \citep{baldwin81,veilleux87,ho97,kewley01,kewley06,kauffmann03}.
+Diagnostic line-intensity ratios, such as [OIII]/H$\beta$ and [NII]/H$\alpha$, corrected for reddening, are effective at separating populations with different ionisation sources.
+The ionising radiation field found in active galaxies is harder than in star-forming galaxies, and this gives higher values of [NII]/H$\alpha$ and [OIII]/H$\beta$.
 Hence, the narrow line AGN are found in the upper right portion of the [OIII]/H$\beta$ versus [NII]/H$\alpha$ diagnostic diagram.
 The lines in these ratios are also selected to be close in wavelength space in order to minimize the effect of dust extinction on the computed line ratios.

-We obtained emission line fluxes and stellar mass estimates for our sample from the Max Planck Institute for Astrophysics/Johns Hopkins University (MPH/JHU) collaboration\footnote{http://www.mpa-garching.mpg.de/SDSS/}, containing 927552 SDSS galaxies.
-Of the 971 matches, we found that 957 (nine in our nearby galaxy sample) had all four [OIII], H$\beta$, [NII], and H$\alpha$ line fluxes and we were therefore able to compute the line-intensity ratios shown in Figure~\ref{fig:bpt}, left.
-As in Figure~\ref{fig:wisecolor}, left, our nearby galaxies are shown as {\it red triangles} and the sample of dwarf galaxies that already have been identified with having the optical spectroscopic signature of AGN activity (MRBGD) are shown as {\it black open triangles}.
-These additional optically identified AGN are split into type~1 (BL; {\it green triangles}) and type~2 (NL; {\it blue triangles}).
-The {\em dashed line} is the demarcation line between normal star forming galaxies and AGN from \citet{stasinska06}.
+We obtained emission line fluxes and stellar mass estimates for our sample from the Max Planck Institute for Astrophysics/Johns Hopkins University (MPH/JHU) collaboration\footnote{http://www.mpa-garching.mpg.de/SDSS/}, which contains 927552 SDSS galaxies.
+Of the 968 matches, we found that 954 (9 of the 43 AGN candidates without prior identification) had all four [OIII], H$\beta$, [NII], and H$\alpha$ line fluxes and we were therefore able to compute the line-intensity ratios shown in Figure~\ref{fig:bpt}, left.
+As in Figure~\ref{fig:wisecolor}, left, our 135 nearby galaxies are shown as {\it red triangles} and the sample of 126 galaxies, including dwarfs, that had already been identified as having the optical spectroscopic signature of AGN activity (MRBGD) are shown as {\it black open triangles}.
+These additional optically identified AGN are split into 111 type~1 (BL; {\it green filled triangles}) and 16 type~2 (NL; {\it blue filled triangles}).
+The {\em dashed line} is the demarcation line between normal star-forming galaxies and AGN from \citet{stasinska06}.